StuartRiffle/ragtag-tiger/README.md

 - provides fine grained control over which files to index or be excluded
 - downloads loaders from the LlamaIndex hub to support custom file types
 - allows tuning of LLM inference parameters (temperature, etc)
-- combines multiple sources to build system prompts and queries
+- assembles multiple sources to build system prompts and queries
 - supports interactive chat on the command line

 ## FAQ